-The MAC address of a device on the DHCP server assigned through the static pool settings.
+Current DHCP These are the IP address pools of the DHCP server assigned Static Pools: through the static pool settings.

-The MAC address of a device on the network that is within the DHCP static IP address pool.
+Binding MAC The MAC address of a device on the network that is within Address: the DHCP static IP address pool.